GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What is programming?
-Some people call it a science, some people call it an art, some people call it a skill.
-I think it has aspects of all three.
+> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
 >
-> ~ *Charles Simonyi*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts